 Syndicate 2121 is also supported by Hannover Re both as a traditional reinsurer and a long-term capital provider.
-ASML has maintained a strategy of steadily growing Syndicate 2121 with capacity increasing to £425 million in 2020.
-The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas.
+ASML has maintained a strategy of steadily growing Syndicate 2121 with capacity increasing to £600 million in 2021.
+The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas

-Syndicate 2121 underwrites a broad cross section of classes including marine, property, energy and utility on predominantly a short tail basis and casualty, liability marine and energy and elements of the UK insurance and specialty classes with longer tail characteristics.
+Syndicate 2121 underwrites a broad cross section of classes including marine, property, energy and utility on predominantly a short tail basis and financial lines, casualty, marine and energy liability and elements of the UK insurance and specialty classes with longer tail characteristics.
 Syndicate 2121 underwrites business on a global basis: from London; via a service company in Singapore, AUA, which has two branch offices in Australia; and also by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.